Navigating a Hard Insurance Market

 • Take the time to explain the value provided by the coverage they are buying.

-• Since all companies are dealing with these challenges, it may not be in the best long-term interest of insureds to chase a lower premium when facing renewal increases.
+• Since all companies are dealing with these challenges, it may not be in the best long-term interest of your insureds to chase a lower premium when facing renewal increases.

 What can policyholders do?